VolkovLabs/volkovlabs.io/docs/volkovlabs-image-panel/datasources.md

 # Data Sources

-Data sources should be used to provide data to the Base64 Image/Video/Audio/PDF Panel.
+The Base64 Image/Video/Audio/PDF visualization panel takes data from the connected data source.
+You can use any suitable data source that can retrieve the data in the Base64 format.
+The quickest option to start is to use the Static data source.
+PostgreSQL is a great option as well.

 ## Static Data Source

-The Static Data Source allows to store data inside the dashboard and can be used to display limited size Base64 encoded media files.

-:::caution
+You can use the Static data source to store any supported formats in Base64 on your Grafana dashboard.

+:::info

-Grafana restricts size of the dashboard and you may see `413 Request Entity Too Long` error if limit reached.
-In this case, consider using database/storage data source.
+Static Data Source is an excellent solution for not huge sizes.
+If you get a `413 Request Entity Too Long` error, the Grafana limit is reached.
+In this case, consider using a database/storage data source.
+PostgreSQL is a good choice.

 :::

 ## PostgreSQL

-  Data source should return encoded file content and may return format definition `data:video/mp4;base64,XXX` for media files:
+The data source should return encoded file content and may return format definition `data:video/mp4;base64,XXX` for media files:

 ```
 SELECT